 It’s also heavily involved in the development of life science and biotechnology companies.

 Its portfolio includes biotech names like AccuVein and Celsion, along with traditional tech plays like cybersecurity company Control Scan and communications technology player Xtera.

 Its results are as erratic as what you’d expect from major technology names, but it’s worth the wild ride.
-Horizon’s yielding 10.3% at its current price, and it has not had any sustained trouble affording its dividend payment.
+Horizon has not had any sustained trouble affording its dividend payment.